TacticalMetaphysics/Lisien/lisien/design.rst

 general, they're actually instances of ``frozenset``.
 However, unlike the other versioned caches, keycaches are not persisted to disk.

+A special keycache is the contents cache, for the case where one node is inside another.
+Nodes may be turned into "things" that are located in other nodes.
+Whenever a thing's location changes, it is removed from the contents keycache of its former location, and added to that of its new one.

 *******
  Plans
 *******